How to Cook Risotto

 Gray bowl with vegetable risotto on top of a blue linen napkin.

-Arborio rice is going to be the easiest rice to find and use for risotto.
+Arborio rice is the easiest rice to find and use for risotto.
 Do not rinse the rice before you cook it as it has starches on it that are essential to the cooking process to make risotto creamy!

 If you don't have arborio rice, you can use another short or medium grain rice in a pinch.